jerrymarino/iCompleteMe/README.md

     it's 0, then get a version of Vim with Python support.

     On Windows, check also if your Vim architecture is 32 or 64-bit.
-This is critical because it must match the Python and the ICM libraries architectures.
+This is critical because it must match the Python and the iCM libraries architectures.
 We recommend using a 64-bit Vim.

-2.  **Install ICM** with [Vundle][] (or [Pathogen][], but Vundle is a better idea).
+2.  **Install iCM** with [Vundle][] (or [Pathogen][], but Vundle is a better idea).
 With Vundle, this would mean adding a `Plugin 'Valloric/iCompleteMe'` line to your [vimrc][].

-    If you don't install ICM with Vundle, make sure you have run `git submodule update --init --recursive` after checking out the ICM repository (Vundle will do this for you) to fetch ICM's dependencies.
+    If you don't install iCM with Vundle, make sure you have run `git submodule update --init --recursive` after checking out the iCM repository (Vundle will do this for you) to fetch iCM's dependencies.

-4.  **Compile the `ycm_core` library** that ICM needs.
-This library is the C++ engine that ICM uses to get fast completions.
+4.  **Compile the `ycm_core` library** that iCM needs.
+This library is the C++ engine that iCM uses to get fast completions.

     You will need to have `cmake` installed in order to generate the required makefiles.
 Linux users can install cmake with their package manager (`sudo